jolicode/castor/README.md

 }
 ```

-enhance

-If you want to read more usage, you can read the [basic
+If you want to read more about usage, you can read the [basic
 usage](doc/01-basic-usage.md) documentation, or browse the [examples](examples)
 directory.